morisliem/rhombus_ai_assessment/backend/README.md

 - **`.env`**: This file consists of all the secret key variable to set up the project.
 In this case, the secret key for database configuration and open_ai api key

 ## 3. Env File Setup
-In this project, env file only consists of the following information `POSTGRES_DB=[enter_database]`<br>
+In this project, env file only consists of the following information <br>
+`POSTGRES_DB=[enter_database]`<br>
 `POSTGRES_USER=[database_user]`<br>
 `POSTGRES_PASSWORD=[database_password]`<br>